Architectural Analysis

 “Too many coupling warnings”

-Cause: Default threshold may be too strict for your codebase.
+Cause: Default threshold of 5 may be too strict for your codebase.

 “Duplication detected in generated code”